g4b0/silverstripe-sitetree-walk/README.md

 Before running the task you need to implement your logic extending `SiteTreeWalkListener` interface.
 An example is provided with `SiteTreeWalkPrint`, that simply prints out the page title.
 To enable it set its member variable `SiteTreeWalkPrint::$enabled` to true.
+`SiteTreeWalkListener` implementor's run() method should return true for the processed pages, false for the excluded ones.
 Following the output of the sample:

 ```bash